Willpower and Self-Control: 10 Keys to Strengthening Your Resolve

 Sometimes we lack self-control because we do not have a clear idea of exactly what it is we want.
 For example, if it feels like you are going nowhere in your current job, or are unsatisfied in your marriage or relationship, you must first make sure this is not happening because you’re unsure of where to go next.
 When you have a clear goal, it is easier to exercise self-control and willpower because you can then make choices that put you in the right direction.

 Self-control and willpower are not something that only governs our physical bodies.
 Self-control and willpower are important when it comes to our emotions too.
 Having a proper amount of self-control is what prevents us from screaming at others when angry (even if the situation is their fault) or trying to hit or punch someone when they wrong us.
-It stops us from crying uncontrollably when we do not get our way or becoming overly active or distracted in situations that require attention or patience.
+It stops us from crying uncontrollably when we do not get our becoming overly active or distracted in situations that require attention or patience.

 Neither willpower nor self-control are traits we are born with.
 Although we learn to self-soothe as babies (such as when sucking on a pacifier), we continually develop this skill throughout our childhood (and arguably our entire lives).
 This is why it is not unusual to see a toddler throw a toy across the room when upset, while the same behavior would be bizarre in a grown adult.